biosustain/cameo/docs/08-high-level-API.rst

 Currently the following host organisms and respective models are available in cameo.
-More hosts and models will be added in the future (please get in touch with us if you’d like to get a particular host organism included).
+More hosts and models will be added in the future (please get in touch with us if you'd like to get a particular host organism included).

 .. code:: ipython3